-In most cases, accidental death benefit riders offer a payout that is 1-2 times the standard face value of the policy.
+In most cases, accidental death rider payout that’s offer is 1-2 times the standard face value of the policy.
 The rider’s death benefit is paid in addition to the policy’s standard death benefit amount.
 Here’s how accidental death rider definition explains it:

 A policy with an accidental death benefit rider can provide your beneficiary a larger payout (2-3 times original death benefit!) if you die due to a covered accident

-Accidental death benefit riders can be added to both whole life policies and term life policies.
+Accidental benefit rider can be added to both whole life policies and term life policies.

-Let’s look at an example.
+Let’s look at a rider in insurance example.
 Let’s say Joe has a $1 million term life insurance policy for which he pays $100 per month in premiums.

-At purchase, he adds an accidental death benefit rider to his policy, meaning he has to pay an additional $15 in premiums per month, for a total of $115 per month.
+At purchase, he adds an accidental death rider in term plan policy, meaning he has to pay an additional $15 in premiums per month, for a total of $115 per month.

 Let’s say that he then passes away due to an accident (such as a car accident) before his policy expires.
 His family would then receive the $1 million payout from his life insurance coverage and an additional $500,000 payment from his double indemnity benefit, for a total payout of $1.5 million.

-The addition of an accidental death benefit rider will probably result in a slightly higher premium; however, this benefit increases the total benefit paid to the policy’s beneficiaries.
+When an accidental death benefit is added, it will probably result in a slightly higher premium; however, this benefit increases the total benefit paid to the policy’s beneficiaries.
 In other words, the beneficiary receives the death benefit paid by the policy itself plus any additional accidental death benefit covered by the rider.